jcost/oppFiAssessment/README.md

   5. Expand tests and select "Run" icon for all tests or individual tests.

   6. View results in the Test Explorer and Test Detail Summary window.

+  OR

+  1. Watch video in this repo where I do a screenshare and run the tests to show the tests working.